-Explore the impact of the First World War on people’s lives in Bristol by investigating real and replica artefacts, photos and documents.
+Explore the impact of the First World War on peoples’ lives in Bristol by investigating real and replica artefacts, costume, photos and documents.
+This evidence is then used to develop short biographies of different characters including their individual experiences in Bristol, their feelings about the war and the impact it had on their lives.

 - Investigate real and replica objects, images, documents and costume.